Complaining is Good for You, if You Do it Right. Science Agrees with Me.

 By Tuesday’s end, you go to bed knowing that you will wake up and start storing a whole new host of complaints in a literal or metaphorical box until it’s time to open it again.

 Why do people think complaining is unhealthy?
 I’ll tell you why.
-And then, of course, I will list all my present complaints, because I am, after all, writing this on #ComplaintTuesday.
+And then, of course, I will list all my present complaints, because I am writing this on #ComplaintTuesday.

 As a person with a lifelong panic and anxiety disorder, I am familiar with complaining.
 I know there is a productive way to complain and an unproductive way.